onlime/policyd-rate-guard/README.md

 > **IMPORTANT:** We strongly recommend the advanced policy client configuration (supported since Postfix 3.0), using above syntax with **default action `DUNNO`**, instead of just using `check_policy_service inet:127.0.0.1:10033`.
 >
-> It ensures that if RateGuardPolicyd becomes unavailable for any reason, Postfix will ignore it and keep accepting mail as if the rule was not there.
-RateGuardPolicyd should be considered a "non-critical" policy service and you should use some monitoring solution to ensure it is always running as expected.
+> It ensures that if PolicydRateGuard becomes unavailable for any reason, Postfix will ignore it and keep accepting mail as if the rule was not there.
+PolicydRateGuard should be considered a "non-critical" policy service and you should use some monitoring solution to ensure it is always running as expected.

-> **NOTE:** You may use `unix:rateguard/policyd` instead of `inet:127.0.0.1:10033` if you have configured RateGuardPolicyd to use a unix socket (`SOCKET="/var/spool/postfix/rateguard/policyd"` environment variable).
+> **NOTE:** You may use `unix:rateguard/policyd` instead of `inet:127.0.0.1:10033` if you have configured PolicydRateGuard to use a unix socket (`SOCKET="/var/spool/postfix/rateguard/policyd"` environment variable).

 Make sure to reload Postfix after this change: